wobsoriano/vue-clerk/docs/components/sign-out-button.md

 # SignOutButton

+Show a button that can be used to sign out the user.

+## Overview

 `<SignOutButton/>` is a button that will sign a user out.
 By default, it is a `<button>` tag that says Sign Out, but it is completely customizable by passing children.

 ## Usage